ianrae/delia-lang/README.md

  * Simpler object-based approach to data access.
  * Manage schema, CRUD, and queries in one place.
  * the Delia compiler catches many SQL errors at compile time.
- * Delia code is just text, and can be modified dynamically in your application.
+ * Unlike an ORM, Delia code is just text, and can be modified dynamically in your application.

 Tutorial and documentation: https://delia-lang.org

+#### Version History
+v0.2.0 Apr 19,2020.
+First alpha release.
+An experimental version.
+Not for production use.